SantFdez/dev-picoyplaca-javascript/README.md

 ### Run the application

 Run the application which will be listening on port `4000`.
-Run the application.

 - Run the application